The Best General-Purpose Belt Conveyor Belt Material

 Fabric Conveyor Belts

 Fabric conveyor belts incorporate materials like nylon and polyester to provide structural strength and flexibility.
 Nylon is prized for its high strength, excellent abrasion resistance, and good fatigue resistance, making it suitable for heavy-duty applications.
 Polyester, on the other hand, is slightly less strong but offers superior water resistance and minimal stretch, making it ideal for medium to heavy applications.
-These fabric layers are crucial in enhancing the belt’s strength and flexibility, allowing the belt conveyor belt material to endure the rigorous conditions of various industries.
+These fabric layers are crucial in enhancing the belt’s tensile strength and flexibility, allowing the belt conveyor belt material to endure the rigorous conditions of various industries.

 Metal Conveyor Belts